 However, if you’ve ever been to Slovenia in the Spring, Fall or Winter, you know that there is definitely an ‘on’ and ‘offseason’ for Slovenia and Bled.
 I’ll be the first to tell you that it’s more beautiful in the Fall than any other time of year, but also gorgeous in the Winter AND Spring.
 And a lot less busy…

-So let’s jump right in, how to spend 48 hours in Bled (in the Fall!)
+So let’s jump right in, on how to spend 48 hours in Bled (in the Fall!).

 Table of Contents | How to Spend 48 Hours in Bled, Slovenia

 - About Bled, Slovenia (How to get to Bled)

 - What to do in Bled

 - My 48 Hour Bled Itinerary